Unwind from the week with a long night of British programming on WLIW21. Some sweets, some light romantic comedy and someone else’s work antics.

 Fridays at 8pm

 Follow the trials and tribulations of passionate amateur bakers whose goal is to be named the U.K.’s best.
 Each week, the bakers on The Great British Baking Show tackle a different skill, the difficulty of which increases as the competition unfolds.
 Mary Berry, a leading cookbook writer, and Paul Hollywood, a top artisan baker, serve as judges.
 Together with hosts and comic foils Sue Perkins and Mel Giedroyc, Berry and Hollywood search for the country’s best amateur baker by testing the competitors’ skills on cakes, breads, pastries and desserts, crowning a winner after 10 weeks of competition.
-WLIW21 members can stream all seasons of The Great British Baking Show any time with the member benefit WLIW21 Passport.
+WLIW21 members can stream all seasons of The Great British Baking Show, including the latest – Season 5 – any time with the member benefit WLIW21 Passport.

 Keeping Up Appearances

 Keeping Up Appearances returns to the schedule from the very beginning!
 When it comes to snobbery, Hyacinth Bucket (pronounced “bouquet,” thank you very much!) is in a class by herself among her frightfully common relatives.
 She’s so obsessed with etiquette and breeding that she makes her husband’s life a perfect misery.
 Award-winning actress Patricia Routledge stars in this popular British comedy.